 Your library

-Reasons a bundle might not be downloadable later include: skill removal for cause (you've already been refunded in that case — see §04), voluntary author withdrawal, storage outages, format changes, or platform shutdown.
+Reasons a bundle might not be downloadable later include: Tool removal for cause (you've already been refunded in that case — see §04), voluntary author withdrawal, storage outages, format changes, or platform shutdown.
 Your license is for the version you downloaded — the file you saved is the durable artifact, not our re-download link.

 08